Skelliga/ansible-vault-vscode/README.md

 ## Usage
 1. Select text in the editor.
 2. Execute the `Transform Selection With CLI` command from the Command Palette or via keyboard shortcut if you assign one.
+3. For `ansible-vault` operations use `Encrypt Selection With Ansible Vault` or `Decrypt Selection With Ansible Vault`.